ddmitov/camel-doctor/README.md

 Camel Doctor
 --------------------------------------------------------------------------------

 Camel Doctor is a C++ [Qt 5](https://www.qt.io/) desktop Linux application providing HTML user interface for [the Perl debugger](http://perldoc.perl.org/perldebug.html).
 It combines debugger output with syntax highlighted source code.

-Camel Doctor is an implementation of an idea proposed by [Valcho Nedelchev](https://github.com/valchonedelchev) and provoked by the scarcity of graphical front ends for the Perl debugger.
+Camel Doctor implements an idea proposed by [Valcho Nedelchev](https://github.com/valchonedelchev) and provoked by the scarcity of graphical front ends for the Perl debugger.

 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.